PNB faces another setback in UK court

 The bank made the claim on the ground of alleged deceit, misrepresentation and breach of contract against seven individuals and two companies based in India and the US.
 It also alleged that money had been siphoned off and payments due had not been made under the loan facilities and guarantees.

-A UK-incorporated bank, PNB (International) is a wholly owned subsidiary of PNB India.
+A UK-incorporated bank, PNB (International) is a wholly owned subsidiary of India’s PNB.
 It has seven branches in London and elsewhere in the UK.

 The defendants in the case were Ravi Srinivasan, Trishe Resources Inc (US), Narasimhan Ramkumar, Vatsala Ranganathan, Pesco Beam Environmental Solutions Inc (US), Pesco Bean Environmental Solutions Pvt Ltd, Shankar Anantharaman, Like Staengl and Anantharam Subramaniam.